Meidob volcanic field: Non-volcanic history

 Apart from volcanism, aeolian processes and water erosion were active in Meidob, producing widespread sedimentary covers especially at the margins of the field.
 A number of wadis extend radially away from the centre of the Meidob volcanic field and carry water during flash floods, transporting sediment and floating pumice.
 Winds transport sediments onto old lava flows and volcanic landforms, but owing to its youth many landforms of the Midob volcanic field are little eroded.

 During the early and middle Holocene a number of craters contained lakes; some of these have left diatomite sediments and were populated by ostracods living in freshwater.
 The formation of these lakes began about 12,100 years before present, at Malha 8,290 before present.
 At Malha to episodes of partial or complete dry-up occurred, the first about 7,000 years before present and the second 2,300 - 2,200 years before present.
 Today only Malha crater still contains a body of water.

 Human use

 The Meidob volcanic field was likely used as a source of obsidian, and the Fur people obtained salt from the Malha crater.
 This crater is an oasis and was also a source of water for the Midob people.
-Mahla Wells was a stop on the Darb El Arba'īn trans-Saharan trade route between the empire of Darfur and Asyut, Egypt.